 NetDania Forex & Stocks is among the highest rated and most popular investment apps on this list.
 With 12,000 ratings, it sports a very respectable 4.6 out of 5 rating in the Play Store.
 The app provides information on 10,000 stocks, 2,000 currency pairs, and 20,000 financial instruments overall.
 With this app, you can also set alerts, see country-specific economic news, and save information on the stuff in your portfolio.
 It’s also cleanly designed and efficient.

 Robinhood and M1 Financial have a lot in common.
 They both feature no commissions and no fees on your stock trading.
 They also feature intelligent stock buying options, tons of information, and various tools to manage your portfolio.
 M1 Financial is better at automating a lot of that stuff.
 However, Robinhood does a better job of empowering the investor with information.
 It has a swath of graphs and stats to help you make better investment decisions.
 Additionally, it supports cryptocurrency like Bitcoin and Ethereum as well as the usual stock market stuff.
 The app has the occasional bug and that can matter when you’re making quick trades.
-We recommend proceeding with just a little bit of caution.
+We recommend proceeding with just a little bit of caution since Robinhood has virtually no safeguards and will let you do whatever you want, even if it’s losing way more money than you have.

 SigFig Wealth Management